-This study indicates that openness to experience may foster body positive clothing practices, oriented to self expression and individuality rather than camouflage.
-In this sense clothes can assist women overcome objectification and cultural body ideal pressures (Fredrickson & Roberts, 1997), by dressing for their own validation and pleasure.
-This can be used in clinical practice, by encouraging women to experience and play with their clothes in order to flex their body image and rigid perception of clothing practices.
+Openness to experience may foster body-positive clothing practices that are oriented to self-expression and individuality rather than camouflage.
+In this sense, the choice of clothes can help women overcome objectification and cultural body ideal pressures (Fredrickson & Roberts, 1997) by enabling them to dress for their own validation and pleasure.
+Clothing selection can be addressed in clinical practice and be explored productively by encouraging women to experience and play with their clothes—thereby facilitating construction of a more flexible body image and lessening their rigid perception of clothing practices.

-There are several limitations that must be noted when interpreting the results of this study.
-First, the definition of clothing styles was designed for this research and subjects were asked to identify only one style of dress that is most relevant for them.
-Second, subjects were mainly secular and only women.
-Further research is needed to understand the impact of religiousness on body image and clothing practices.
-Further research is needed to address men and other populations.
+There are several limitations of this study that must be noted when interpreting its results.
+First, the definition of clothing styles was designed for this research, and subjects were asked to identify only one style of dress that is most relevant to them.
+Second, only female subjects were included, and they were predominantly secular, financially secure, and well educated.
+Further research is needed to understand the impact of religiousness, educational level, and financial status on women’s body image and clothing practices.
+Men should be included in future studies as well.

 The ever-increasing cultural pressure to attain the ideal body highlights the importance of understanding the role of clothing practices in fostering positive body image.
 Moreover, the relationship between clothing practices and personality traits sheds light on the psychology of dress, a neglected field of research.

-Declaration of Conflicting Interests The author declare no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.
+Declaration of Conflicting Interests The author declares no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.

 Funding The author received no financial support for the research, authorship, and/or publication of this article.